MattyOL/Future_Forest-Project-1/README.md

 Features Left to Implement
+Justinmind.com was used to make the prototype at the beginning.

 HTML5
 HTML5 was used to create the structure of the site.

 CSS3
 CSS3 was used to add styling to the site.
 Font Awesome

 Font Awesome was used to import icons used across the site.
 Google Fonts
 Google Fonts was used

 Github
 Github was used to store the project's code after being pushed from Git.
 Gitpod
 Gitpod terminal was used to commit my code using Git and push it to Github.
 Git
 Git was used for version control through the Gitpod terminal.
-Balsamiq
-Balsamiq was used to design the wireframes for the project.